 Originally published in 1820 as part of the collection, “The Sketchbook of Geoffrey Crayon”, it tells the story of Ichabod Crane who visits the town of Sleepy Hollow, which is plagued by the ghost of a headless horseman.
 Acknowledged as one of the most iconic and gripping horror tales in American literature, it contributed to Irving’s reputation for dramatic flair and wit.

 Throughout his life, Machen espoused the existence of the mystical and supernatural, a belief reinforced by numerous inexplicable and, he would argue, a preternatural experience that he himself was witness to.
-His life and work revolved around this idea, and in time he became one of the masters of modern supernatural horror fiction.
 The stories of this collection include: “The Novel Of The Black Seal”, “The Novel Of The White Powder”, “The Great God Pan”, “The White People”, “The Inmost Light”, “The Shining Pyramid”, “The Happy Children”, “The Bright Boy”, “Out Of The Earth”, “Children Of The Pool”, and “The Terror”

 Loved this post?
 Say it with a pin!